Bagheera: 1994 live-action film

 In the 1994 live-action film, Bagheera is portrayed by a black leopard named Shadow.
-As opposed to other adaptations, Bagheera and the other animals in the 1994 film do not speak.
+As opposed to other adaptations, Bagheera and the other animals in this film do not speak.

 Bagheera finds Mowgli and his pet wolf, Grey Brother, after they are separated from civilization.
 Hearing Shere Khan's roar, Bagheera leads them by his tail to a pack of wolves, who adopt them as Mowgli is kind to one of their species.
 When Mowgli is an adult and has learned the ways of men, he introduces Bagheera to his love interest Kitty Brydon, though he is hostile toward Kitty's fiancé Captain Boone and his soldiers.
 Bagheera saves Mowgli from being shot by soldiers working for Boone, and later saves their friend Dr. Plumford from being killed by Buldeo and a caravan of bandits.
 When Mowgli is tied to a tree, Bagheera arrives and chews through the ropes, freeing him.
 At the end of the film Bagheera is seen crossing a bridge with a triumphant Mowgli and Kitty.

+1998 live-action film

+Bagheera appears in 1998 live-action film The Jungle Book: Mowgli's Story, voiced by Eartha Kitt.
+This incarnation is female, but her role is similar to the 1967 animated version, in addition serving as Mowgli's teacher (alongside Baloo) in which she teaches him how to hunt in the jungle and defend against Shere Khan.